scalameta/metals/website/blog/2022-08-08-aluminium.md

 ## [Scala 3] Scaladoc completion

-Metals now supports the offering of Scaladoc completions in Scala3.
+Metals now supports the offering of Scaladoc completions in Scala 3.
 When typing `/**` you get an option to auto-complete a scaladoc template for methods, classes, etc.!

 ![scala-doc-completion](https://i.imgur.com/MEJUXr3.gif)

 ## [Scala 3] Completions in string interpolation

 In the previous versions, whenever users wanted to include a value in a string using string interpolation, they would have needed to do it all manually.
-Now it is possible to get an automatic conversion to string interpolation when users type `$value` as well as automatic wrapping in `{}` when accessing members of such value.
+Now, it is possible to get an automatic conversion to string interpolation when typing `$value`, as well as automatic wrapping in `{}` when accessing members of such value.

 ![scala3-interpolation](https://i.imgur.com/EyFKpiv.gif)

 ## [Scala 2] Automatically import types in string interpolations

-Previously, the only suggestions for string interpolations was coming from the currently available symbols in scope.
-This meant that if you wanted to bring something from another package, you would have needed to do it manually.
+Previously, the only suggestions for string interpolations were coming from the currently available symbols in scope.
+This meant that if you wanted to import something from another package, you would have needed to do it manually.

 This problem is now resolved.
-Users can easily get symbols automatically imported as if working in a normal code.
+Users can easily get such symbols automatically imported, which creates a seamless workflow.

 ![scala2-inteprolation](https://i.imgur.com/cCWTQnj.gif)